Israel opposes Biden plan to reopen U.S. Palestinian mission in Jerusalem | Politics

 Israel opposes Biden plan to reopen U.S. Palestinian mission in Jerusalem

 Israel said on Wednesday that a U.S. plan to reopen its consulate in Jerusalem that has traditionally been a base for diplomatic outreach to Palestinians is a "bad idea" and could destabilise Prime Minister Naftali Bennett's new government.
-The prior administration of President Donald Trump signalled support for Israel's claim on Jerusalem as its capital by moving the U.S. embassy there from Tel Aviv and subsuming the consulate in that mission.
+The prior administration of President Donald Trump signalled support for Israel's claim on Jerusalem as its capital by moving the U.S. embassy there from Tel Aviv.
+It later subsumed the consulate, in west Jerusalem, in that mission.

 It was among several moves that incensed the Palestinians, who want East Jerusalem as capital of a hoped-for, future state.
 President Joe Biden has pledged to restore ties with the Palestinians, back a two-state solution and move forward with reopening the consulate.
 It has been closed since 2019, with Palestinian affairs handled by the embassy.